catalystdao/catalyst/README.md

 The EVM implementation is used as a reference implementation.

-The following section is best viewed on a MarkDown reader which render $\LaTeX$, like VS code.
+The following section is best viewed on a MarkDown reader which supports inline and block $\LaTeX$ equations, like Github or VS code.

 # On Asset Pricing:

 Let $P(w)$ be a non-increasing function representing the marginal price for a token as a function of the current pool balance, $w$.
 The value of $\Delta w$ can then be naively calculated by multiplying the starting price by the purchase amount.